thirupathi-chintu/django-multi-tier-kubernetes/k8s/README.md

       Let's look at the errors in the logs from the pod...
 Cannot connect to redis because it's default namespace DNS resolution won't work from a different namespace.
 1. Fix the broken deployment
     * `kubectl delete -f 02_webapp/`
-      This will delete all the objects we created so that we can deploy correctly into the `k8s-workshop` namespace.
+      This will delete all the objects we created so that we can deploy correctly into the `django-multi-tier` namespace.
-    * `kubectl apply -f 02_webapp/ --namespace k8s-workshop`
-      This overrides the unset `default` namespace and deploys all the yaml files into the `k8s-workshop` namespace.
+    * `kubectl apply -f 02_webapp/ --namespace django-multi-tier` This overrides the unset `default` namespace and deploys all the yaml files into the `django-multi-tier` namespace.
-    * `kubectl get services --namespace k8s-workshop`
-      We need to see the _new_ service we've created, so the Load Balancer IP will have changed.
+    * `kubectl get services --namespace django-multi-tier` We need to see the _new_ service we've created, so the Load Balancer IP will have changed.
 1. Test the new deployment
     * `curl [external_ip]/asdf/1234`